It wasn’t until 2006 I felt the desire to paint… but what, I puzzled!

 Many of our play areas then were disappearing too.
 Catching sticklebacks and newts from the large pond near the Cast Iron Shore or ‘Cassie’ with its rather tarry beach all went to make way for the new Otterspool Promenade extension from Jerrico Lane in Aigburth to Dingle oil Jetty.
 This became our new play area watching its construction, where for many years it became the City tip with a secondary tip for old cars.
 We also would ride out on our bicycles to watch the progress of the new Widnes to Runcorn bridge or gather together with 100’s of others at the Pier Head ferry terminal to cycle onto the Wirral or further to N.Wales...

 They were such exciting times as with other emerging artistic and musical pursuits…..
-There were the Liverpool poets with Roger McGough, Adrian Henri, Brian Patten and more… But it was the phenomenal rise of the ‘Mersey Beat’ which launched the Beatles to International fame and with it a celebrated interest with Liverpool of today..
+There were the Liverpool poets with Roger McGough, Adrian Henri, Brian Patten and more… But it was the phenomenal rise of Merseybeat, the music genre which launched the Beatles to international fame and with it a celebrated interest with Liverpool of today..
 Evolving from the many Church Halls and clubs which formed as venues for 100’s of Merseyside groups to play.
 St Barnabus Church Hall or ‘Barneys’ on Penny Lane was my local Saturday night venue wearing me best Itie suit and ‘taken in’ kecks and prized winklepickers to twist and jive to the sound of Gerry and the Pacemakers, Rory Storm, Earl Preston, The Big Three or the Searchers and where the Quarrymen played a few years earlier. ..

 I feel privileged to have lived in that period and especially living in the same area as John Lennon and Paul McCartney, where we used to hang out in many of the same places.
 With a number of my paintings Ive tried to interpret perhaps the thoughts of a young John Lennon living and playing with his friends which were so very similar to my own.

 An apprentice from age 16 at English Electric Liverpool as a toolmaker in a toolroom of 100 men some of which were fanatical Everton and Liverpool supporters to Free Masons and Orange Lodge marchers to the more normal was a wonderful education to be working with such a range of characters.
-As with a spell in the Merchant Navy as a Junior Engineer on a 9000 ton freighter with an all Liverpool crew.
+As with a spell in the Merchant Navy as an Engineer Officer on a 9000 ton freighter with an all Liverpool crew.
 Later I persued an engineering career in automotive Research and Development in project management working with engineers amoungst many scientists and academics.

 For 17 years until 2017 I ran a B&B with Self catering where such a variety of people from all over the world stayed, with many actors performing at our famous Malvern Theatres proved an added education.